shua-chen/academicRAG/academicrag_webui/README.md

-# LightRAG WebUI
+# AcademicRAG WebUI

-LightRAG WebUI is a React-based web interface for interacting with the LightRAG system.
-It provides a user-friendly interface for querying, managing, and exploring LightRAG's functionalities.
+AcademicRAG WebUI is a React-based web interface for interacting with the AcademicRAG system.
+It provides a user-friendly interface for querying, managing, and exploring AcademicRAG's functionalities.

 ## Installation